seek-oss/treat/docs/setup.md

 };
 ```

-Additionally, the naming convention for CSS classes and themes can be overridden.
+You can also provide [webpack options](webpack-options) to the plugin, for example:

 ```js
 module.exports = {